opensearch-project/documentation-website/_im-plugin/ism/policies.md

 Actions are the steps that the policy sequentially executes on entering a specific state.

 ISM executes actions in the order in which they are defined.
-For example, if you define actions: [A,B,C,D], ISM executes A and then enters into a timeout period.
-After the timeout period is over, ISM executes B, and this process repeats.
+If ISM cannot complete an action or cannot finish within a defined timeout, the entire policy fails, and remaining actions do not get executed.
+For example, if you define actions [A,B,C,D] with a timeout of 10 minutes, ISM has 10 minutes to execute action A. If successful, ISM proceeds to execute the remaining actions.
+However, if 10 minutes pass and ISM does not finish executing action A, the operation ends, and actions B, C, and D do not get executed.

 This table lists the parameters that you can define for an action.